-Although it’s true that type 2 diabetes is a dangerous disease, a growing number of informed researchers and health practitioners agree that type 2 diabetes is both preventable and reversible.
+Although it’s true that type 2 diabetes is a dangerous disease, a growing number of informed researchers and health practitioners agree that type 2 diabetes is both preventable and in many cases, reversible.

-The 2017 National Diabetes Statistics report revealed that more than 30 million Americans, or nearly 10% of the population, have been diagnosed with type 2 diabetes.
+The 2017 National Diabetes Statistics report revealed that more than 30 million Americans, or nearly 10% of the population, have been diagnosed with this disease.

 The type 2 diabetes epidemic certainly paints an ugly national health picture.
 It’s one of the leading causes of death in the United States, accounting for more than 250,000 deaths in 2015 alone.

-If you’ve been diagnosed as a type 2 diabetic, it’s important that you take immediate action to control and even reverse your type 2 diabetes symptoms.
+If you’ve been diagnosed, it’s important that you take immediate action to control of your symptoms.

 Just How Do You Get Type 2 Diabetes?

 While type 1 diabetes is an autoimmune disease in which the body’s immune system attacks the beta cells that produce insulin in the pancreas, type 2 diabetes is a dangerous metabolic condition caused by elevated blood glucose levels.

 Although your body will respond to high blood glucose levels by producing more insulin, failure to institute recommended lifestyle and dietary changes substantially increases the odds that you will develop type 2 diabetes.